littleosbook/littleosbook/the_road_to_user_mode.md

 <http://www.gnu.org/software/grub/manual/multiboot/html_node/multiboot.h.html>,
 which describes the structure.

-The pointer passed to `kmain` from the `ebx` register can now be casted to a `multiboot_info_t` pointer.
+The pointer passed to `kmain` in the `ebx` register can be casted to a `multiboot_info_t` pointer.
 The address of the first module is in the field `mods_addr`.
 The following code shows an example: